 County Safety and Standards Officer advised on several conditions of approval relating to street naming, addressing and communications that will be required for the draft plan of subdivision.
+This can be addressed at site plan approval.

 Canada Post advised that they are looking for community mailboxes to the provided to their standard during the site plan process.
+This can be addressed at site plan approval.